rashadqarayev/javascript-book/03-Types, Values, and Variables/ders.md

  long\
  line"

-// İki sətrli string, literal kimi newline daxil edilir:
+// İki sətrli string, sətir sonu (newline) daxil edilir:
 `the newline character at the end of this line is included literally in this string`